jonathanpoblet/jonathanpoblet/README.md

 - Developing mobile and web applications
-- Working for "Grupo Taraborelli" as Frontend Developer
+- Working for "Grupo Taraborelli" as Full Stack MERN Developer

 ___